 A-Book Brokers

-A-Book brokers, also known as STP (Straight Through Processing) or ECN (Electronic Communication Network) brokers, pass their clients’ trades directly to the market.
+A-Book brokers, STP (Straight Through Processing) or ECN (Electronic Communication Network), pass their clients’ trades directly to the market.
 They do not take the opposite side of the client’s trades, thus eliminating any conflict of interest.
 Instead, they earn money from spreads and commissions.

 B-Book Brokers

-B-Book brokers, on the other hand, take the opposite side of their clients’ trades.
+On the other hand, B-Book brokers take the opposite side of their clients’ trades.
 They effectively act as the counterparty, meaning they profit when the client loses and vice versa.
 This model can create a potential conflict of interest, as the broker might benefit from the client’s losses.

 Hybrid Approach